Partial monoids and Dold-Thom functors: Quasifibrations of Dold-Thom functors

 \section{Quasifibrations of Dold-Thom functors}

-The proof of the fact that a uniform partial monoid gives rise to a homology theory follows the original argument of Dold and Thom \cite{DT}, see \cite{AGP} for the translation of the original proof into English.
-It is based on the following fact: \begin{prop} If $M$ is uniform, and $A$ is a connected neighbourhood deformation retract in $X$, the map $M[X]\to M[X/A]$ is a quasifibration with the fibre $M[A]$. \end{prop} Then the homotopy long exact sequence of a quasifibration becomes the homology long exact sequence of a cofibration etc, cf.\ \cite{DT}.
-The rest of this section is dedicated to the proof of Proposition~\ref{prop:DT}.
+The proof of Theorem~\ref{DT} is based on the original argument of Dold and Thom \cite{DT}, see also \cite{AGP, Hat}.
+We have the following fact: \begin{prop} Let $M$ be a partial monoid coming from a connective spectrum.
+If $X$ is a cell complex and $A\subset X$ is a subcomplex, the map $M[X]\to M[X/A]$ is a quasifibration with the fibre $M[A]$. \end{prop}

+The rest of this section is dedicated to the proof of this statement.
+Note that we do not require $A$ to be connected.